cozy/cozy-ui/docs/README.md

 * Generate the react component by running `yarn makeSvgr assets/icons/[ui || illus]/[new icon file name]`
 * Update the documentation by adding the new file in react/Icon/Readme.md.
 If it's an icon, add it in SVGr icons and Available UI icons sections, or in SVGr illustrations and Available illustrations sections if it's an illustration
 * Don't forget to check the icon's color on different theme (inverted, etc.)
-* Update the tests by running `yarn sprite && yarn build && yarn test -u`
+* Update the tests by running `yarn makeSpriteAndPalette && yarn build && yarn test -u`

 ### Develop inside an app